 Where are the kangaroos?
 I am still catching hell for making the kids leave the Sydney Zoo before we could find the large “Red Roos.”
 I had pictured kangaroos as common and annoying as deer that you have to swerve your car to avoid.
 Wrong territory.
 Like the Statue of Liberty does not exist in California.
 It’s becoming more obvious that Australia is an enormous country.

 Itchy and windburnt, we drive toward the sinking sun.
 Chris pulls off-road, and just as I’m thinking that we’ll never get home, he stops the jeep under a skeletal paper bark tree in front of an open plain.
 The pink and creamsicle sky is deepening into cherry flambé behind the Dr. Seuss palms.
 The kids jump out of the jeep and run towards the sunset, kicking at the sky.
-John and I eat melting Triple Cream Brie with figs and French Bread, while Chris mixes stiff Gin & Tonics, and serves them to us in the gloaming.
+I eat melting Triple Cream Brie with figs and French Bread, while Chris mixes stiff Gin & Tonics, and serves them to us in the gloaming.
 A few sips and we don’t care that there’s a crocodile under every bush.

 The breeze is fragrant with night-blooms and I’m rather relaxed as we drive back to camp at twilight.
 There might be something to overexposure, the way arachnophobes are forced to confront spiders.

 Two miles from camp, we have to stop at a cattle gate at the edge of the river.
 Chris jumps out to unlock it.
 He gives Ethan a flashlight.
 “Shine it on the beach and see if you catch any red crocodile eyes.”